 - Throwing stars are illegal.

-If a knife does not fall into any of the illegal categories above, it is legal to own.
+If a knife does not fall into any of the banned category above, it is legal to own.

 Limits to Carrying Knives

 - Other than a 3 inch pocket knife, carrying any other type of knife concealed is illegal.

 If the knife is not banned, you can carry it in the open.
 Only concealed carry is limited.
 Concealed means close enough by you that you can readily use it while being covered by something.
 Having a knife in your car counts as being concealed.